-At Helfand & Associates, we handle all aspects of New Jersey child support matters in Morristown and throughout Morris County.
+At Schenck Price, attorney Tanya Helfand handles all aspects of New Jersey child support matters in Morristown and throughout Morris County and other surrounding counties.

-As Morris County, NJ Divorce Attorneys we fully understand and fight for the child’s right to be supported.
-New Jersey uses Child Support Guidelines which were based upon economic data to simulate the percentage of parental net income that is spent on children in intact families.
+As NJ Divorce Attorneys we fully understand and fight for the child’s right to be supported.
+New Jersey uses Child Support Guidelines which were based upon economic data to stipulate the percentage of parental net income that is spent on children in intact families.

 The guidelines are calculated based on the net income of the parties and the number of overnights of parenting time or visitation schedule.
 The awards include the child’s share of expenses for housing, food, clothing, transportation, entertainment, and unreimbursed health care, up to $250.00 each year.
 Expenses that can be added to the basic support are childcare expenses, health insurance for the child, and predictable and recurring healthcare expenses.

 As the net income of both parents is considered, income must be accurate.
 If someone is willfully underemployed, income will be imputed.

 There are times when the guidelines are not used.
 This occurs when there is extremely low or extremely high income.
 Parents can also agree not to use the guidelines, but it is necessary to state in the parties’ agreement why this is being done.
 In this instance, the parties must identify their respective incomes as a baseline figure for child support modifications in the future.